grem11n/blog/content/post/k8s-survey-2023.md

 - Helm is in first place with 89 (73%) users.
 - Terraform is in second place with 82 (67.2%)
 - ArgoCD is the third with 47 (38.5%)
-- FluxCD is twice less popular than ArgoCD, with 21 (17.2%) users
+- FluxCD is twice less popular as ArgoCD, with 21 (17.2%) users
 - Unsurprisingly, there is a tail of other tools that people use to automate the installations of the plugins.

 {{< figure src="/img/posts/k8s-survey-2023/14_core-tools.png" >}}